 - Stoves – If you’re lucky enough to have a gas stove, it’s likely using butane.

 - Space Heater – While it’s not terribly cold here in Almuñécar, there are a few times when it’s necessary to break out an estufa (space heater) to warm up a room or living area.
 While there are electrical varieties, butane powered heaters are more common.
+Read more about portable heaters in Spain.

 - BBQ – While charcoal/carbon barbeques are very popular, the fast heat, and easy cleanup of a gas-fired barbeque is appealing.
 A BBQ gas bottle will provide a lot of cooking time!